Key information

 - Mid-June — End of September

-Slovenia's only national park, covering 880 km² in the heart of the Julian Alps.
-Dominated by Mount Triglav (2,864 m), a national symbol featured on the flag and coins.
+Slovenia's only national park, covering 880 square kilometres in the heart of the Julian Alps.
+Dominated by Mount Triglav (2,864m), the national symbol that appears on the flag and currency.

 Comments